Understanding The Benelux and how to collaborate with its influencers

 With a clear signature style, visual addict Hanneke approaches both fashion and interior design as identifiable.
 Whether is be renovation sneak peeks of her dream house, style-shots, her sons, or her beautiful travels, everything she captures has the same eye for detail and style.

-Reach out to your future Benelux brand ambassadors with our Influencer Network.
-Our Dutch Researcher has build an email list and handpicked influencers, who are most relevant within the fashion and design spheres in Luxembourg, The Netherland and Belgium.
+Our Dutch Researcher has build an e-mail list and handpicked influencers, with the most relevant within the fashion and design spheres in Luxembourg, The Netherland and Belgium.
+Including Hanneke and Julie from this article.
 Why not take a step towards the Benelux market with your marketing strategy?
 Read more about our Influencer Network here.

 SIGN UP TO OUR NEWSLETTER